Artel Great

-Artel J. Great (born September 11, 1981) also known as Artel Kayàru, is an American actor and filmmaker.
+Artel J. Great (born September 11, 1981) also known as Artel Kayàru, is an American actor, filmmaker, and Black film scholar.
 He is known for portraying Rodney in the 2002 film Dahmer.

 Personal life

 Great was born and raised in Chicago.

 He has been married since 2016; Nelsan Ellis was his best man at his wedding.

 Career

 Acting career

 Great moved to Los Angeles to pursue a career in acting and landed roles in the films Light It Up (1999) and Save the Last Dance (2001).

 In 2002, Great appeared opposite Jeremy Renner and Bruce Davison in David Jacobson's Dahmer (2002), a biographical film about serial killer Jeffrey Dahmer.
 The character he portrayed, Rodney, is based on Tracy Edwards, who was intended to be Dahmer's next murder victim but managed to escape from him and successfully turn him in to the authorities.
 For his performance in the film, Great was nominated for the Independent Spirit Award for Best Debut Performance.
 He lost the award to Nia Vardalos for My Big Fat Greek Wedding (2002).

 Great collaborated with Jacobson again in Down in the Valley (2005).
 He also appeared in the 2005 television movie Their Eyes Were Watching God and the 2009 film The Soloist.